rangan269-ju/Summer-Project-on-Quantum-Dense-coding/README.md

 * Phase Flip Channel
 * Bit-Phase Flip Channel

-Performance metrics such as fidelity, success probability, and communication efficiency are computed and compared.
+Performance metrics such as fidelity, success probability, communication efficiency etc. are computed and compared.

 ---